Next-Generation Improvements in Giant Exoplanet Evolutionary and Structural Models: Improvements in Giant Exoplanets Modeling

 \subsection{Comparison of Hydrogen–Helium Equations of State}

 All heritage exoplanet models, such as \citet{Burrows1997, Chabrier1997, Baraffe1998, Baraffe2003, Fortney2004, Saumon2008, Marley2021}, used the SCvH95 \citep{Saumon1995} EOS tables for modeling hydrogen and helium.
 To quantify the influence of hydrogen–helium thermodynamics on planetary evolution, we compare the older SCvH95 model to the more recent CD21 tables \citep{Chabrier2021}.
-These EOSs differ in their treatment of non-ideal effects and phase transitions, and thus provide a useful test of how updates in microphysics translate into macroscopic observables of giant planets.
+These EOSes differ primarily in their treatment of non-ideal effects and phase behavior: in particular, \citet{Chabrier2019} revised the isothermal compressibility of hydrogen at the high temperatures and pressures relevant to gas-giant interiors.
+This comparison therefore provides a direct test of how updates in microscopic physics propagate into macroscopic evolutionary observables of giant planets.

 We evaluate the models under the Sonora Bobcat \citep{Marley2021} atmospheric boundary conditions as implemented within the \texttt{APPLE} code.
-The left panel presents the evolution of effective temperatures, while the right panel shows the evolution of planetary radii for masses ranging from $0.3$ to $4\,M_{\rm Jup}$.
-The models are isolated and coreless, with an envelope metallicity of Z=0.00484 and helium mass fraction $Y=0.2735$.
+The left panel of \ref{fig:eos_comp} represents the evolution of effective temperatures, while the right panel shows the evolution of planetary radii for masses ranging from $0.3$ to $4\,M_{\rm Jup}$.
+The models are isolated and coreless, with an envelope metallicity of $Z=0.00484$\footnote{It corresponds to [Fe/H]= -0.5, chosen in order to minimize the influence of the heavy-element EOS on the volume addition law when comparing different H–He EOSs.} and helium mass fraction $Y=0.2735$.
 In these models, heavy elements are not treated with a dedicated EOS, but are instead folded into an effective helium fraction, $Y^{\prime} = Y+Z = 0.27834$, following the prescription of \citet{Marley2021}.